fuchsteufelswild/MiniProjects/WebBoardGame/README.md

 <b>Web-based board game.</b>

-Implemented in python.
-Using Django and javascript, the web-side is implemented.
+Core back-end game features are implemented with python.
+Django and javascript is used for running the game on the web.

 This project is implemented phase by phase.
-Currently only back-end side is implemented.
+Currently, back-end is finished and front-end is in the progress.
+New front-end features are going to be added and the existing ones will be improved.

-In the last phase I am going to finalize the project with javascript.
+The project is in its last phase, which is Phase4, where is the project will be finalized soon.

-In order to play the game, first in the main directory run:
+In order to play the game, first in the main directory run to initialize the server:

 python manage.py runserver